sergeyklay/provider-pact-example/README.rst

 Contract Testing Example is a project that contains a complete Contract Testing solution solution for API, which can used by client applications

-As an example, this project uses the simple products API.
+As an example, this project uses the simple Products API.
 Here is the `contract <https://github.com/sergeyklay/contract-testing-example/blob/main/openapi/swagger.yaml>`_ governing the interaction of the client with the product API.